balazskreith/hamok/README.md

-Virtualized Storage
+Hamok
 ---

-Simple library to virtualize your application storage system.
+A convenient way to manage your application storage system.

 ## Quick Start